vamado09/Basics-of-Scala/README.md

 # Basics-of-Scala
-Basic Scala Exercises and 1 Mini Project using IntelliJ.
+Basic Scala Exercises and 1 Mini Project using IntelliJ. #Basics-of-Scala